Hailiax/HLX/HeLX/README.md

 Unifies fp and oop styles
-New ways to handle async flow and pointers
+New ways to handle (concurrent) async flow and pointers
 Very very clean tab-based syntax

 HeLX is a mutant child of ECMAScript